-Conesville Power Plant has 51 groundwater monitoring wells, 44 of which have been polluted above federal advisory levels based on samples collected between April 26, 2010 and December 15, 2017.
-Groundwater at this site contains unsafe levels of sulfate, manganese, lithium, arsenic, boron, molybdenum, cobalt, fluoride, lead, radium, beryllium, barium, cadmium, thallium and antimony.Site description
+Conesville Power Plant has 53 groundwater monitoring wells, 46 of which have been polluted above federal advisory levels based on samples collected between April 26, 2010 and October 23, 2019.
+Groundwater at this site contains unsafe levels of sulfate, lithium, arsenic, manganese, boron, molybdenum, cobalt, fluoride, lead, radium, beryllium, barium, cadmium, selenium, thallium and antimony.Site description